samrith-s/nodehawk/README.md

 observes your directories and files for changes, and triggers rebuilds to make Node application developments hassle-free.
 Supports every NodeJS framework.

-Nodehawk is a self-contained package, and does not require any additional dependencies to run.
-Just run `nodehawk` in your project folder.

 This project is inspired by the fantastic [Nodemon](https://nodemon.io?utm_source=nodehawk&utm_medium=github&utm_campaign=nodehawk-freepik-referral) and uses